 I don't know about you, but when I think about Valentine's Day the first thing that pops into my mind is chocolate.
 Ritch and I don't really do gifts, but it's pretty much an unspoken expectation that he will come home from work that day with some sort of dark chocolate for yours truly! 😉

 Sometimes it's hard for me to decide what treat I will make for our family celebration!
 Do I choose brownies, or fondue, or ice cream or...?!
 Making decisions is SO hard!
-However, choosing to whip up a batch of these Gluten-free Double Chocolate Oatmeal Pancakes for breakfast on the holiday that is all about chocolate, is totally a no-brainer!
+However, choosing to whip up a batch of these Healthy Chocolate Pancakes for breakfast on the holiday that is all about chocolate, is totally a no-brainer!

-I even made some of these into heart shapes!
+I even made some of this chocolate pancakes recipe into heart shapes!
 I put the batter into one of these Wilton Squeeze Bottles and just drew the hearts freehand, then filled them in.
 You could use a metal heart-shaped cookie cutter and simply pour the batter into it too!